markflemingtennis/tennis-blog/content/posts/quick-tip-improve-your-net-play-with-the-triple-threat-position.md

 title = "Quick Tip: Improve Your Net Play With The Triple Threat Position "

 +++
-In Basketball a player is taught that subsequently to catching the ball they should be in the "triple threat" position.
+Basketball players are taught that subsequently to catching the ball they should be in the "triple threat" position.

 Incorporate (above)moving to catch the ball.